fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

     - [The Globalization of “Fast Food”.
 Behind the Brand: McDonald’s](https://www.globalresearch.ca/the-globalization-of-fast-food-behind-the-brand-mcdonald-s/25309)

+## Jun 21

 ### American Meat Review (in class)
 What do we make of Horowitz in context of the course?
 Strengths?
 Weaknesses?
-Bias?
+Assumptions?
+Biases?
 Omissions?
+- We'll do this while finishing the quiz from yesterday.
-- NOTE: This discussion will be VERY useful for your book review assignment due next week!
+- This discussion will (hopefully) be VERY useful for your book review assignment due next week!

+### Finishing some books
+- Review old Kauffman assignment (from June 19).
+- Kauffman, 131-67 (Tofu). (originally for Monday)
+- Skim Gabaccia, 149-74, if you didn't read it for yesterday.
+- Gabaccia, 175-201 (culinary roots); 225-232 (Conclusion). (originally for today)
+  - Pay particular attention to how Gabaccia's description relates to our earlier discussion of authenticity
+  - We will be discussing Gabaccia in its entirely, so please think ahead of time how you would evaluate the strengths and weaknesses of it.

+### More Book Review Discussion
+- Our discussions of Gabaccia and Horowitz should provide a model for how to proceed with your own reviews

+### Website analysis assignment
+- Demo how to conduct final website analysis summary (now due last day of class)

+#### NEW: All work will be due 6/28 via email!

-## Jun 21
+## Jun 25

 ### Food Media
-- Gabaccia, 175-201 (culinary roots); 225-232 (Conclusion).
-  - Pay particular attention to how Gabaccia's description relates to our earlier discussion of authenticity

 ### More Food and Gender
 - [When Male Chefs Fear the Specter of ‘Women’s Work’](https://www.eater.com/2017/11/30/16687914/toxic-masculinity-restaurants)